Agbortoko/WordPress-Plugin-Development/README.md

 # Plugin features
-Full list of sections and features i will build during the series of Tutorials
+Full list of sections and features i will build during this practice session

 * Modular Administration Area
 * CPT Manager